simolus3/drift/docs/docs/schema.md

 You can also add custom constraints to the table itself by overriding the `tableConstraints` getter in your table class.

 {{ load_snippet('custom-constraint-table','lib/snippets/schema.dart.excerpt.json') }}

+!!! note "SQL Validation"

+    Don't worry about syntax errors or unsupported features.
+Drift will validate the SQL you provide.
+If there are any issues, drift will throw an error during code generation.

 ### Custom Checks